Drennan98/Hangman/README.md

 # Bugs

-- "Describe error with deployment in due course"
+- "Describe error with deployment in due course".

 # Credits